Polydimethylsiloxane: Soft lithography

 PDMS is commonly used as a stamp resin in the procedure of soft lithography, making it one of the most common materials used for flow delivery in microfluidics chips.
 The process of soft lithography consists of creating an elastic stamp, which enables the transfer of patterns of only a few nanometers in size onto glass, silicon or polymer surfaces.
 With this type of technique, it is possible to produce devices that can be used in the areas of optic telecommunications or biomedical research.
 The stamp is produced from the normal techniques of photolithography or electron-beam lithography.
 The resolution depends on the mask used and can reach 6 nm.

 The popularity of PDMS in microfluidics area is due to its excellent mechanical properties.
-Moreover, compared to other materials, it possesses superior optical properties, allowing for minimal background and autofluorescence during for fluorescent imaging.
+Moreover, compared to other materials, it possesses superior optical properties, allowing for minimal background and autofluorescence during fluorescent imaging.

 In biomedical (or biological) microelectromechanical systems (bio-MEMS), soft lithography is used extensively for microfluidics in both organic and inorganic contexts.
 Silicon wafers are used to design channels, and PDMS is then poured over these wafers and left to harden.
 When removed, even the smallest of details is left imprinted in the PDMS.
 With this particular PDMS block, hydrophilic surface modification is conducted using plasma etching techniques.
 Plasma treatment disrupts surface silicon-oxygen bonds, and a plasma-treated glass slide is usually placed on the activated side of the PDMS (the plasma-treated, now hydrophilic side with imprints).
 Once activation wears off and bonds begin to reform, silicon-oxygen bonds are formed between the surface atoms of the glass and the surface atoms of the PDMS, and the slide becomes permanently sealed to the PDMS, thus creating a waterproof channel.
 With these devices, researchers can utilize various surface chemistry techniques for different functions creating unique lab-on-a-chip devices for rapid parallel testing.

 PDMS can be cross-linked into networks and is a commonly used system for studying the elasticity of polymer networks.
 PDMS can be directly patterned by surface-charge lithography.

 PDMS is being used in the making of synthetic gecko adhesion dry adhesive materials, to date only in laboratory test quantities.

 Some flexible electronics researchers use PDMS because of its low cost, easy fabrication, flexibility, and optical transparency.
 Yet, for fluorescence imaging at different wavelengths, PDMS shows least autofluorescence and is comparable to BoroFloat glass.